 Maintain an organized and up-to-date regression pack

-Given the fact that regression tests can be very time consuming, it is important to regularly update your regression pack by adding new or updating existing test cases to account for the current state of the digital product.
+Given the fact that regression tests can be very time-consuming, it is important to regularly update your regression pack by adding new or updating existing test cases to account for the current state of the digital product.
 In general, it is a good idea to update a test case whenever new functions are added or existing functions are modified.

 Also, keeping updated test cases will help testers avoid executing test cases to validate functions that no longer exist or reflect the way customers use the product.

-In a competitive marketplace, the quality of goods and services remain important for success.
+In a competitive marketplace, the quality of goods and services remains important for success.
 For mobile apps, SaaS, websites, and more, regression testing plays a significant role in a brand's ability to provide customers with quality digital products.

 To learn more about why and how to test your mobile apps and websites, do not hesitate to download our white paper below.